 Available in: Français

-Better Work is a partnership between the UN International Labour Organisation (ILO) and the International Finance Corporation (part of the World Bank Group) currently being implemented in 12 countries.
+Better Work, a partnership between the UN’s International Labour Organization and the International Finance Corporation (a member of the World Bank Group), is currently implemented in 12 countries.
 In 2021, Better Work launched a pilot intervention in Madagascar with the support of the European Union.
-Independent evaluations of Better Work’s impact in other countries where it operates have shown that good working conditions and business performance are intrinsically linked.
-They are essential for maintaining business relationships with buyers in the largest markets, in a global environment where transparency and traceability in the supply chain are becoming paramount.
+Independent assessments of Better Work’s impact in other garment-producing countries has shown that good working conditions and firm performance are intrinsically linked.
+They are also central to retaining commercial relationships with buyers, in a global environment where transparency and accountability of the supply chain is paramount.

 For more information and registration, please contact [email protected]